stompeh/Doridewz/README.md

 # Doridewz

-This program should be considered malicious.
-It was created to become familiarized with the Win32 API and trying to avoid AV detection.
+This program was created to become familiarized with the Win32 API and attempting to avoid AV detection.
 Do not use on a system that is not yours.

-Doridewz enumerates all local disks, finds every .EXE file, and replaces the icon with a mountain dew can.
-There is currently no "undo" method.
+Doridewz finds all .EXE files on any local disk it can find (might work on network drives as well, haven't tested).
+The icons inside the EXE are replaced with a Mountain Dew can.
+Planning to also replace the default shell system icons for text/dll/etc files.